-The Emergency Response Team Leader ("ERTL") is the University's Chief Financial Officer, who serves as the incident commander for certain levels of disasters and emergencies as set forth in this Plan.
+The Emergency Response Team Leader ("ERTL") is the University's Chief Financial Officer, who serves as the incident commander for certain levels of disasters and emergencies as set forth in this Plan and at the direction of the Chief of Police.
 If the Chief Financial Officer is unavailable to serve as the ERTL, the Dean of Students shall serve as the ERTL.
 In the event that both the Chief Financial Officer and Dean of Students are unavailable, the Chief of Police shall have authority to designate an ERTL from members of the ERT.